-Three of the hijackers (Mohammed ATTA, Marwan ALSHEHHI and Ziad JARRAH) have lived at least temporarily in Hamburg.
-The investigations so far have lead to hints for the involvement of other perpetrators during the planning and preparation, international relations to Islamic-ideological leaders and world-wide financial transactions.
-International arrest warrants for the suspicion of the involvement in a terrorist organization, thousands of homicides as well as other serious crimes have been issued against three suspects (Said BAHAJI, Ramsi BINALSHIB und Zakariya ESSABAR).
+DG H II EN 2.3.
+Law enforcement and judicial activity after the 11 September attacks Belgium/The Netherlands During a joint operation against a suspected radical Islamic extremist terrorist group, eight people were arrested in Belgium and the Netherlands on 19 September 2001.
+The US Embassy and other United States interests in France were the alleged targets of this group.
+Germany Three of the hijackers (Mohammed ATTA, Marwan ALSHEHHI and Ziad JARRAH) have lived at least temporarily in Hamburg.
+The investigations so far have led to hints of the involvement of other perpetrators during the planning and preparation, international links to Islamic ideological leaders and world-wide financial transactions.
+International arrest warrants for suspicion of involvement in a terrorist organisation, thousands of homicides as well as other serious crimes have been issued against three suspects (Said BAHAJI, Ramsi BINALSHIB und Zakariya ESSABAR).
+United Kingdom In the United Kingdom arrests were made in September 2001.
+These arrests were related to the 11 September attacks and the arrests made in Belgium and The Netherlands during the joint operation of 19 September 2001.
+Italy/Spain Arrests were made related to the 11 September attacks.

-United Kingdom

-In the United Kingdom arrests were made in September 2001.
-These arrests were related to the 11th September attacks and the arrests made in Belgium and The Netherlands during the joint operation of 19th September 2001.

-France/Italy/ Spain